DataCROP Maize Processing Engine Worker Deployment

 Verify that everything is up and running

-Wait for the services to start, then run the following commands:
+Wait for the services to start, then run:

 Make Sure Everything Works